xraypy/xraylarch/doc/plotting/index.rst

 either with keyboard commands such as Ctrl-C or from dropdown menus on the graphic elements.

+.. module:: _plotter
+   :synopsis: Plotting functions

 Line Plots
 =========================

-Larch provides a few functions for making line plots, with the principle function being called :func:`plot`.
-The :func:`plot` function takes two
+Larch provides a few functions for making line plots, with the principle function being called :meth:`plot`.
+The :meth:`plot` function takes two
 arrays: `x`, the abscissa array, and `y`, the ordinate array.
 It also accepts a very large number of optional arguments for setting properties like color, line style, labels, and so on.
 Most of these properties can